 - Participate appropriately and meaningfully in a broad range of social interactions with Russians, whether inside or outside of Russia (e.g., professional and political exchanges, cultural and sports events, educational dialogue, religious services, etc.)

-- Share their own perspectives on Russia in a manner that is well informed and respectful.
+- Share their own perspectives on Russia in a manner that is well informed and comprehensive.

 Required Courses for the A.B. in Russian